haltu/muuri/README.md

 <h3><a id="grid-option-draghandle" href="#grid-option-draghandle" aria-hidden="true">#</a> <i>option</i>: dragHandle</h3>

 The element within the item element that should be used as the drag handle.
-This should be a CSS selector which will be fed to `element.querySelector()` as is to obtain the handle element when the item is instantiated.
+This should be either an element or a CSS selector which will be fed to `element.querySelector()` (as is) to obtain the handle element when the item is instantiated.
 If no valid element is found or if this is `null` Muuri will use the item element as the handle.

 - Default value: `null`.
-- Accepted types: string, null.
+- Accepted types: element, string, null.

 **Examples**